Subodh22/ultra/README.md

 - The SM-2 algorithm will schedule your next review

 ### 5. Schedule Practice Sessions
-- Go to Settings to view your practice calendar
+- Go to Settings and connect your Google Calendar
 - Navigate to Practice page
 - Click "Schedule" on any note
 - Choose your preferred time
-- Sessions are automatically added to your calendar
+- Sessions are automatically added to your Google Calendar

 ## Database Schema